 We know young people sleep rough every night – in parks, stairwells, under bridges and worse.
 But there are thousands more you don't see – spending the night on buses, on sofas or in the homes of strangers.
 They're escaping abuse, violence, gangs and fear.
 Many are homeless because they can't live with their family, or they have no family.
-More than 150,000 young people ask for help with homelessness every year.

-On an October night, Kyle found himself sleeping on the streets.
+On a cold night, Kyle found himself sleeping on the streets.
 He was just 13 years old.
 Bullying had changed his behaviour at school, leading to him getting into trouble and eventually being expelled.
 Arguments with his parents erupted and he was soon told to leave.
 He had no other family to turn to, and no friends.
 He was eventually allowed back home, but family life didn't get better.
 At 16, he was homeless again and sofa surfed for four months.
 On top of this, he had crippling mental health issues.
 His first experience of a hostel was difficult, but his second was a success.
 Kyle was helped into his own place and eventually reconnected with his family.

 We provide a home.
 We help vulnerable young people get physically and mentally healthy.
 We get homeless young people back into education, training or work.
 We couldn't do this without your generous donations, fundraising and corporate support to make this happen.
 Thank you.